tboie/universal_mechanics/README.md

 ### Big Intersection (Big Bang alternative)

-Intersection of streaming light from other locations on the infinite plane?
+Intersection of light from other locations on the infinite plane?

+### Cosmological Principle

+Multitropic?

+### Cosmic Expansion

+Lol 1 location measurement?

 ### Gravitational Lensing